surniaulula/wpsso/readme.txt

 = 9.2.0-rc.1 =

-(2021/10/15) Refactored the `SucomUtilWP` class methods for WordPress v5.8.1.
+(2021/10/15) Fixed a possible condition where WP_HOME was used for the Site Address when a new site was created in a network / multisite setup.
+Refactored the `SucomUtilWP` class methods for WordPress v5.8.1.

 = 9.1.2 =